doneisufi/doneisufi/README.md

 SUPERVIVA FERIZAJ (KOSOVO) | MAY 2013 - NOV 2014
 - Commodity flow analyses to make the stock more reliable and promote product availability.
 - Validation and archiving of expense reports and guarantees of timely processing of overhead invoices.
-- Preparation of employment contracts and amendments.
-- Monitoring of absenteeism and implementation of actions.

 ## 📚 Education